-Revising is common practice for writers—from poets to essayists and from novelists to playwrights.
-Revising has also long been a common practice among composers.
+Revising has long been a common practice among composers.
 J. S. Bach made changes as a matter of course when making a new copy of a work.
 Chopin revised habitually, even marking changes on published versions of his compositions.

 Several composers whose music I love reworked some of their compositions over periods lasting years.
-Berlioz, for example, based his Damnation of Faust on a work he had composed 17 years earlier.
+Berlioz based his Damnation of Faust on a work he had composed 17 years earlier.
 Tchaikovsky completed the final version of Romeo and Juliet 20 years after the premiere of the first.
 Stravinsky made revisions for various reasons, including numerous changes and additions of detail in his orchestrations.
-Mahler revised most of his symphonies extensively.
+Mahler extensively revised most of his symphonies.